pauloeduardods/ghostscript-static-build/README.md

 - This setup uses Debian as the base image and installs the required dependencies for building Ghostscript.
 - The build process generates a statically linked executable with the required libraries (-lm -ldl -lc -static).
-- For more details about Ghostscript, visit the official website.
+- For more details about [Ghostscript](https://www.ghostscript.com/), visit the official website.

 Feel free to update the [repository](https://github.com/pauloeduardods/ghostscript-static-build) and any specific paths as needed.

-For more details about [Ghostscript](https://www.ghostscript.com/), visit the official website.